Official websites use .mil

 Secure .mil websites use HTTPS

 The 79th TSC is headquartered at Joint Forces Training Base in Los Alamitos, Calif., officially activated on December 1, 2009.

-As a warfighting headquarters, provides mission command and operational-level sustainment support to United States Army Africa (USARAF) / United States Africa Command (AFRICOM) and Army, Joint, and Multinational Forces in support of unified land operations.
-Also provides training and readiness mission command to four Expeditionary Sustainment Commands (ESCs) with 13 brigade-level commands and 209 units focused on personnel, readiness, training, equipping, and deploying.
+The 79th Theater Sustainment Command provides mission command and operational-level sustainment support to United States Africa Command (AFRICOM), United States Army Europe and Africa (USAREUR-AF) and Army, Joint, and Multinational Forces in support of unified land operations.

 "TO DO FOR COUNTRY"

 The 79th Theater Sustainment Command provides trained and ready logistics units for worldwide operations and deployment.
 The 79th TSC’s operational designation in Sept.
-16, 2017 makes it the newest of the Army’s Theater Sustainment Commands and one of only two in America's Army Reserve, with units that span locations dispersed across 19 states, all west of the Mississippi River.
+16, 2017 makes it the newest of the Army’s Theater Sustainment Commands and one of only two in America's Army Reserve, with units that span locations dispersed across 24 states.

 Activated in 2009 as the 79th Theater Sustainment Command, its specialized capabilities support both Defense Support of Civil Authorities and early entry/set-the-theater requirements.